A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: The SRDQN Algorithm

-{\bf DNN architecture:} In our algorithm, DNN plays the role of the Q-function approximator, providing the Q-value as output for any pair of state $s$ and action $a$.
-There are various possible approaches to build the DNN structure.
-The natural approach is to provide the state $s$ and action $a$ as the input of the DNN and then get the corresponding $Q(s,a)$ from the output.
-Thus, we provide as input the $m$ previous state variables into the DNN and get as output $Q(s,a)$ for every possible action $a \in \mathbb{A}$ (since in beer game $\mathbb{A}(s)$ is fixed for any $s$, we use $\mathbb{A}$ hereinafter).

 {\bf Action space:} In each period of the game, each agent can order any amount in $[0,\infty)$.
-Since our DNN architecture provides the Q-value of all possible actions in the output, having an infinite action space is not practical.
-Therefore, to limit the cardinality of the action space, we use the $d+x$ rule for selecting the order quantity: The agent determines how much more or less to order than its received order; that is, the order quantity is $d+x$, where $x$ is in some bounded set.
-Thus, the output of the DNN is $x \in [a_l , a_u]$ ($a_l, a_u \in {\mathbb Z}$), so that the action space is of size $a_u-a_l + 1$.
+Since Q-learning needs a finite-size action space, we limit the cardinality of the action space by using the $d+x$ rule for selecting the order quantity: The agent determines how much more or less to order than its received order; that is, the order quantity is $d+x$, where $x \in [a_l , a_u]$ ($a_l, a_u \in {\mathbb Z}$).